ufal/UMR/tecto2umr/instructions-frame-change.md

      - preferably, the `ACT` row  indicates:
       `if(CPHR:možný)(!modal-strength(neutral-affirmative))`
       `if(CPHR:nutný)(!modal-strength(partial-affirmative))`
-     - (alternativelly, it can be indiated in the verb row):
+     - (alternatively, it can be indicated in the verb row):
        `if(echild.CPHR:možný)(if(echild.functor:ACT)(!modal-strength(neutral-affirmative))),`
        `if(echild.CPHR:nutný)(if(echild.functor:ACT)(!modal-strength(partial-affirmative)))`
 ---